stopsopa/os-browser-bridge/README.md

 ### Server (`server/index.js`)

 - launches WebSocket server on port 8080
-- Server can emmit events for the browsers tabs on any interaction with it
+- Server can emit events for the browsers tabs on any interaction with it
-- server can also subscribe to any event emmited in the browsers
+- server can also subscribe to any event emited in the browsers
 - For testing serves static files from `public/` directory
 - Shows directory listing at root path (no auto-index.html)
 - There is special library for server to help with creating server events for browsers tabs